-Each degree of latitude is about 69 miles, so the top of Peru is about 690 miles south of the equator.
-In terms of longitude, Peru is roughly in line with the East Coast of the United States.
+Each degree of latitude equals about 69 miles, putting the top of Peru at about 690 miles south of the equator.
+In terms of longitude, Peru sits roughly in line with the east coast of the United States.

 Five South American countries share a border with Peru:

 - Ecuador to the north, which shares an 882-mile border

 - Colombia to the north, which shares a 1,119-mile border

 - Brazil to the east, which shares a 1,861-miles border

 - Bolivia to the southeast, which shares a 668-mile border